Finance and Administration Committee Charter

 - Guidelines to govern the administration’s submission of a proposed annual operating budget and appropriation request to state agencies and officials;

-- The University’s final operating and capital outlay budgets for the fiscal year (after the General Assembly has enacted annual appropriations for the University);
+- The University’s final operating and capital budgets for the fiscal year (after the General Assembly has enacted annual appropriations for the University);

 - Student tuition and fees for which Board approval is required by Board policy and any proposal for waiver or discount of student tuition and fees unless mandated by state law;

 - The process through which each campus advisory board must provide a recommendation to the President on the proposed annual operating budget, including tuition and fees, as it relates to the respective campus;

 - Any policies to improve the availability of financial aid deemed necessary and in the best interest of students, the University, and the state following a periodic evaluation of student financial aid in relation to the cost of attendance;

 - The University’s compensation plan and any benefit programs requiring Board approval;

 - The University’s requests for capital funding from the State of Tennessee (e.g., capital outlay, maintenance, and demolition) prior to their submission to other state agencies and officials;